-TABLE 69: CATALYTIC PROJECTS IDENTIFIED BY THE DEPARTMENT OF ECONOMIC DEVELOPMENT AND TOURISM
+TABLE 66: CATALYTIC PROJECTS IDENTIFIED BY THE DEPARTMENT OF ECONOMIC DEVELOPMENT AND TOURISM

-STRATEGY PROJECT DESCRIPTION STATUS EXPLOIT Dedicated, large Designated stop for trucks using the N3 Durban-Gauteng Envisioned OPPORTUNITIES scale truck stops corridor ASSOCIATED Development of Currently uMgungundlovu products are packaged Envisioned WITH THE N3 logistical platforms and loaded in Durban for trips to Johannesburg; this CORRIDOR represents a waste of fuel and increased costs; a logistical platform should be established north of PMB High Speed train High speed train, as part of the development of the Planned between Durban Durban-Free State- Johannesburg Corridor and Johannesburg For a company the company of the com For delice and Train coach Encourage the manufacture of coaches and rail Envisioned manufacturing at Mason's Mill components at Mason's Mill, and link this to Prasa's refurbishment plan DEVELOPMENT SEZ for leather Vertical integration of companies in this sector to include Envisioned OF LEATHER AND and footwear entire production process: tanneries, trims, adhesives, LIVISIONEG SHOE INDUSTRY companies and retail EXPLOIT CAPITAL CBD REVITALISATION PMB CBD needs to reflect its importance as a provincial Envisioned CITY STATUS OF capital.
-Derelict buildings should be restored to their MSUNDUZI Victorian splendour and the city should be positioned as a preferred location for companies to operate.
-DEVELOPMENT OF A Currently there are a shortage of high-class hotels in the Envisioned FIVE STAR HOTEL IN city; this limits business tourism growth PMB FURTHER EXPANSION Revamp and expansion of existing airport to make it Planned OF PMB AIRPORT more accessible and attractive to use for both business and leisure ESTABLISH A Consolidate a number of the disjointed collections into a Envisioned MUSEUM AND modern and iconic world class museum HERITAGE CLUSTER DEVELOPMENT OF Despite being an events capital; PMB offers very few Envisioned A LARGE- SCALE conferencing options.
-The development of a conference ETIVISIONEG CONFERENCE centre at the Royal Show Grounds could offer greater CENTRE opportunities for hosting more sporting events.
-DEVELOPMENT OF PMB needs an up-market residential estate so as to Envisioned AN ECO- ESTATE IN attract top business people.
-PMB DEVELOPMENT FILM SCHOOL The development of a world class film school.
-Envisioned OF EDUCATION DEVELOPMENT OF A The development of a flight school at Oribi Airport.
-Envisioned NICHE MARKETS FLIGHT SCHOOL UTILISE Encourage This would be beneficial to the downstream component Envisioned ENGINEERING the location manufacturers already located in the Municipality SKILLS of an airline manufacturer in the Municipality Establish an Cluster companies which supply electronic components Envisioned electronics hub for the motor industry LIMSIONEG DEVELOP THE ICT Msunduzi ICT To provide an enabling environment for the emerging Exploratory SECTOR incubator ICT small business to be sustainable and competitive in EXPICITION regional, provincial and nations markets g , pro milional and manorio mankero
+STRATEGY PROJECT DESCRIPTION STATUS OPPORTUNITIES ASSOCIATED WITH THE N3 CORRIDOR Dedicated, large scale truck stops Designated stop for trucks using the N3 Durban-Gauteng corridor Envisioned Development of logistical platforms Currently uMgungundlovu products are packaged and loaded in Durban for trips to Johannesburg; this represents a waste of fuel and increased costs; a logistical platform should be established north of PMB Envisioned High Speed train between Durban and Johannesburg High speed train, as part of the development of the Durban-Free State- Johannesburg Corridor Planned Train coach manufacturing at Mason's Mill Encourage the manufacture of coaches and rail components at Mason's Mill, and link this to Prasa's refurbishment plan Envisioned DEVELOPMENT OF LEATHER AND SHOE INDUSTRY SEZ for leather and footwear companies Vertical integration of companies in this sector to include entire production process: tanneries, trims, adhesives, and retail Envisioned EXPLOIT CAPITAL CITY STATUS OF MSUNDUZI CBD REVITALISATION PMB CBD needs to reflect its importance as a provincial capital.
+Derelict buildings should be restored to their Victorian splendour and the city should be positioned as a preferred location for companies to operate.
+Envisioned DEVELOPMENT OF A FIVE STAR HOTEL IN PMB Currently there are a shortage of high-class hotels in the city; this limits business tourism growth Envisioned FURTHER EXPANSION OF PMB AIRPORT Revamp and expansion of existing airport to make it more accessible and attractive to use for both business and leisure Planned ESTABLISH A MUSEUM AND HERITAGE CLUSTER Consolidate a number of the disjointed collections into a modern and iconic world class museum Envisioned DEVELOPMENT OF A LARGE- SCALE CONFERENCE CENTRE Despite being an events capital; PMB offers very few conferencing options.
+The development of a conference centre at the Royal Show Grounds could offer greater opportunities for hosting more sporting events.
+Envisioned DEVELOPMENT OF AN ECO- ESTATE IN PMB PMB needs an up-market residential estate so as to attract top business people.
+Envisioned DEVELOPMENT FILM SCHOOL The development of a world class film school.
+Envisioned OF EDUCATION NICHE MARKETS DEVELOPMENT OF A FLIGHT SCHOOL The development of a flight school at Oribi Airport.
+Envisioned UTILISE ENGINEERING SKILLS Encourage the location of an airline manufacturer in the Municipality This would be beneficial to the downstream component manufacturers already located in the Municipality Envisioned Establish an electronics hub Cluster companies which supply electronic components for the motor industry Envisioned DEVELOP THE ICT SECTOR Msunduzi ICT incubator To provide an enabling environment for the emerging ICT small business to be sustainable and competitive in regional, provincial and nations markets Exploratory